Inheritance Tax October 2024 Budget changes – an explainer

 There are concerns it might discourage pension saving.
 It has been policy over many different governments to encourage saving for retirement.

 There is also a fairness argument.
 Having been encouraged to make payments into their pension on the understanding it was exempt from IHT (even the un-used part), it could be seen as unfair to change the rules retroactively and subject people’s pension savings to tax.
-In the words of the former adviser quoted above, it “would rightly lead to howls of anguish from millions of diligent savers.”

 The cumulative effect of potentially paying both IHT for the deceased’s estate and income tax for the beneficiaries on pension pots is a further pragmatic reason for the current system.
 Previously there were situations when the combination of both taxes (and certain other clawbacks) could lead to effective rates of up to 83%.
 While income tax and IHT are different taxes and serve different purposes, this is not always widely understood.
 It was largely in an attempt to relieve the perceived unfairness of these combined rates that the current system arose.
+There needs to be some allowance between the two and the interactions dealt with properly otherwise the family could be worse off than if the payer had not saved in a pension at all and instead had just saved through an ISA particularly for higher earners where the upfront tax relief may be very limited by virtue of the annual contribution limit.

 This explainer was written by: